Large-scale peculiar velocities in the universe: Theoretical framework

 where $C_{abcd}$ has all the symmetries of $R_{abcd}$ and it is also trace-free.
 When timelike observers are introduced, the Weyl tensor decomposes into an electric and a magnetic part given by (e.g.~see~\cite{2008PhR...465...61T,2012reco.book.....E})

 respectively.
-Note that $E_{ab}$ has a Newtonian analogue but $H_{ab}$ has not (e.g.~see~\cite{1971glc..conf....104E}).
-For this reason the magnetic Weyl tensor is primarily associated with gravitational waves, although both Weyl fields are necessary for the propagation of gravitational waves.
-Also, both $E_{ab}$ and $H_{ab}$ are spacelike, symmetric and trace-free tensors.
+In the above, $\varepsilon_{abc}=\eta_{abcd}u^d$ is the totally antisymmetric Levi-Civita tensor of the observer's 3-dimensional rest-space, with $\varepsilon_{abd}u^c=0$ by construction and with $\eta_{abcd}$ representing its 4-dimensional analogue.
+Also note that $E_{ab}$ has a Newtonian analogue but $H_{ab}$ has not (e.g.~see~\cite{1971glc..conf....104E}).
+For this reason the electric Weyl tensor is primarily associated with the tidal field and the magnetic with gravitational waves, although both Weyl tensors are necessary for the propagation of gravitational waves.
+In addition, both $E_{ab}$ and $H_{ab}$ are spacelike, symmetric and trace-free tensors.